kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-in-production.md

 Queue depth and saturation tell a much more useful story.

-## Why Unlimited Virtual Threads Must Not Mean Unlimited Admission
+## Why Unlimited Virtual Threads Must Not Mean Unlimited Admission { #unlimited-vt-admission }

 One of the best properties of virtual threads is that developers no longer need to conserve threads as if they were database connections.